sarathremesh/IDE-for-Python-/README.md

 # IDE-for-Python-
-This is a basic ide in which you can edit, save, compile and debug python code.
+This is a basic IDE built using python in which you can edit, save, compile and debug python code.
+The gui is built using the PyQt5 package.